No products in the cart.

 Hard-wearing for multiple applications

-There’s a reason that vinyl is the polymer of choice for so many applications – primarily, it can be recycled up to seven times, and can last up to 140 years!
-An added bonus, particularly for the aforementioned outdoor events, is that it has a strong resistance to many chemicals, as well as sunlight and oxidation from water.
+There’s a reason that vinyl is the polymer of choice for so many applications – primarily, it is incredibly durable, and a vinyl coated tablecloth if looked after in the right manner (simply wiped after use with a damp cloth), can last for many years.
+The vinyl/PVC coating also has a strong resistance to many chemicals, as well as sunlight and oxidation from water.

 Weddings, events or even household occasions all present a variety of hazards that other tablecloth materials simply cannot withstand.
 Candle fires, accidental rips, wax spills and chemical spills can all wreak havoc on a traditional cloth fabric.
 PVC does not burn; it is non-permeable, highly heat-resistant and can peel away from wax easily.